The biological, psychological and sociological concepts of learning

 Indicative core content

 The module takes place over 10 weeks with a two-hour face to face session each week.
 These sessions will combine expert input with regular opportunity for learners to apply concepts and methods to real-world contexts, including their own.
-This will be supported by examples, case studies, discussion and participatory pedagogic research.
-The face to face sessions will be supported by reading, video and on-line material and will be interactive, using elements of team-based learning (TBL) to help students learn independently and from each other.
+This will be supported by examples, case studies, and discussion.
+The face to face sessions will be supported by reading, video and on-line material and will be interactive, to help you learn independently and from each other.
 Typically, a taught session would require some independent study of the available resources in advance and would include individual and group activity in the classroom.
-Each of the three theoretical approaches (neuroscience, psychology and sociocultural) will be introduced and then used as a theoretical lens to examine educational practice and your experience.
-For each approach you will also have a chance to participate in educational research techniques typical of that approach.
-For example, you may undertake memory testing tasks used by neuroscientists and complete learning inventories or confidence scales used by psychologists.
+Each of the three core topics (neuroscience, psychology and sociocultural) will be introduced and then used as a theoretical lens to examine educational practice and your experience.
+For each approach you will also have a chance to familiarise yourself with and experience research methodologies typical of that approach.
+For example, you may undertake memory and selective attention experimental tasks used by neuroscientists and complete learning inventories or confidence scales used by psychologists.
 You will also experience observational study of both video material and your own practice as used to investigate education in a sociocultural context.
+Each thematic area we conclude as part of the module will be followed by you submitting a short, reflection on the topics and ideas we discussed in class, in relation to your learning experiences.

 Learning and teaching approach

-This module will introduce ideas and theories from neuroscience, psychology and socio-cultural views of learning using interactive delivery combining individual independent learning using reading and online support materials with interactive lecture delivery.
-This will be supported by examples, case studies and discussion.
+This module will introduce ideas and theories from neuroscience, psychology and socio-cultural views of learning combining individual independent learning using reading and online support materials with interactive lecture delivery and tutorial group discussion.
 The approach is designed to help you better appreciate how you and your peers experience learning, and through this develop greater insight and evidence for a range of learning strategies.
 You will be exposed to a variety of methodologies used to explore, measure, and understand learning and will participate in simple educational experiments commonly used in each of the three approaches.
-You will engage in individual and group learning tasks, you will receive and provide regular peer feedback and will get feedback on the regular formative assignments that will build towards a final group presentation.
-Whilst the primary aim of the formative assessments is to aid your learning each caries a proportion of credit, so you can build your final mark as you progress.
+You will engage in individual and group learning tasks, you will receive and provide regular peer and tutor feedback.

 Assessment